micropython/micropython/docs/psoc6/mpy-usage.rst

 When the board provides a file system and data storage, you will have the possibility to store your scripts in the device.

-You can split your program in different files, and use import to make use of the provided features in other scripts.
+You can split your program in different files, and use import to make use of the provided s in other scripts.
 To run a script in the device at boot, there are two scripts that need to be present in the file
 system: ``boot.py`` and ``main.py``.
 The scripts are executed in the sequence, first ``boot.py`` followed by ``main.py``.